About Drive to Stay Alive

 In partnership with our sponsor All Service Insurance, we are offering the Parent/Teen Driving Contract.
 This is a simple form that you and your parent or teen can simply complete as a promise to each other to practice safe driving habits.

-Parker Thompson was born and raised in Red Deer, Alberta and got behind the wheel of his first kart at the age of eight.
+Parker Thompson was born and raised in Red Deer, Alberta and got behind the wheel of his first kart at the age of eight at the Calgary Kart Racing Club.
 Thompson’s decorated career started out as a pass time he shared with his father racing out of the back of the family half ton truck in Calgary.
 No one knew that Parker’s extreme passion for all things loud and fast would turn him into a championship-winning fixture in many of the world’s top racing events.

-Thompson produced one of the most successful kart racing careers in Canadian history.
+Thompson produced one of the most successful kart racing careers in North American history.
 Highlighted by being ranked third in the world at the age of 13, and moving by himself to Italy at the age of 14 to compete for the European title.
 Thompson has carried his immense passion and success into professional motorsports.
 Every level of motorsports that Thompson has been given an opportunity in, he has produced wins in.
 At just 20 and only four years into racing Formula Cars, Parker already holds the record for most wins (7) in the Canadian F1600 Super Series Championship, along with the title.
-Parker has also racked up wins and poles in the USF2000 Championship, the official feeder series to Indycar.
-His most notable performances have come in 2017, when he became the first racing driver ever to sweep wins at the F1 Grand Prix of Montreal and the Streets of Toronto with Indycar in their respective support series.
+Parker has also racked up numerous wins and poles on the Mazda Road to Indy, the official feeder series to Indycar.
+His most notable performances have come in 2018, as a rookie to the Pro Mazda Championship.
+The young man from Red Deer battled the odds on a very tight budget and came away with a tally of 3 wins, 6 podiums, 3 poles, 4 fastest race laps, 3 track records and Vice Champion of the Pro Mazda series.

 On and off the track, Thompson demonstrates what it means to be a professional.
 Parker is entering his fourth year running Drive to Stay Alive, a campaign he created to combat texting and driving.
 Since the campaign’s inception, Thompson has spoken to well over 100,000 High School student across North America on the dangers of distracted driving.
 In the process Parker has become one of the most sought after public speakers in Canada, conveying his message on the dangers of distracted driving from coast to coast.